FairwindsOps/gonogo/README.md

 GoNoGo is a utility to help users determine upgrade confidence around Kubernetes cluster addons.

+## Alpha Software

+At this time, GoNoGo is currently in alpha.
+This means that we could change literally anything at any time without notice.
+Keep an eye out for major changes, and hopefully a v1 release at some point.

 ## Documentation

 Check out the [documentation at docs.fairwinds.com](https://gonogo.docs.fairwinds.com)